Loro Piana rides high through recession in ultra-luxury sector

 Continued growth in China echoed results from fashion house Giorgio Armani this week.

-However, many listed groups including LVMH, Richemont and Hermes have said sales were slowing as China’s crackdown on corruption affected gift giving.
+However, many listed groups including LVMH (LVMH.PA), Richemont CFR.VX and Hermes (HRMS.PA) have said sales were slowing as China’s crackdown on corruption affected gift giving.

 Loro Piana said the United States remained its strongest market, followed by China and Russia, though if taken as a whole European sales would exceed those in China.